AlexeyDuybo/effector-action/README.md

 ## Limitation

-The unit change function cannot be called more than once.
-If the function is called twice, an exception is thrown.
+### Functions that change units should be called no more than once.

+If it was called multiple times, only the last call will be counted.

 ```ts
 const changeValues = createAction({